Leesburg Workplace Discrimination Attorney

 Discrimination laws are in place to protect employees from any adverse employment actions, and not just wrongful termination.
 Adverse employment actions can be many things, but oftentimes include:

 - Sexual harassment; and

 - General harassment.

-Workplace discrimination comes in many forms, all of which are illegal.
-If you feel that you are being discriminated against in the workplace, let our Leesburg discrimination lawyers advocate on your behalf to have the situation remedied in a swift and legal fashion.
+Illegal workplace discrimination comes in many forms.
+If you feel that you are being discriminated against in the workplace, let our Virginia discrimination lawyers advocate on your behalf to have the situation remedied.

 Damages for Workplace Discrimination Claims